• Products

 Add or remove restrictions on request types

-You may have request types in your company-managed service project that only specific people should be able to raise.
+You may have request types in your service project that only specific people should be able to raise.
 These could be requests reserved for managers, different teams in your company, or even those managing sensitive information.

 Restricted request types can be raised in all channels except email, chat, widget, and the virtual agent.
 Any request types being used by these channels will no longer appear to anyone regardless of access if restricted.
+This is so anonymous users can still send requests via these channels.

-Add restrictions on a request type
+Add restrictions to a request type

 1. From your service project, go to Project settings , and then Request types.